prep-gh/flowcrypt-docs/content/guide/setup/another-device.md

 Here, enter your Pass Phrase (must be the same as when you initially set up FlowCrypt on this account) and click **Recover Account**.

 {{ "settingup/allset" | screenshot }}

+You can now read your encrypted emails on both devices.